Jimmy Wales: Other issues

-In 2012, the Home Secretary of the U.K. was petitioned by Wales regarding his opposition to the extradition of Richard O'Dwyer to the US.
+In 2012, the Home Secretary of the UK was petitioned by Wales regarding his opposition to the extradition of Richard O'Dwyer to the US.
 After an agreement was reached to avoid the extradition, Wales commented, "This is very exciting news, and I'm pleased to hear it ...
 What needs to happen next is a serious reconsideration of the U.K. extradition treaty that would allow this sort of nonsense in the first place."

-In August 2013, Wales criticized U.K. Prime Minister David Cameron's plan for an Internet porn filter, saying that the idea was "ridiculous".
+In August 2013, Wales criticized UK Prime Minister David Cameron's plan for an Internet porn filter, saying that the idea was "ridiculous".
 In November 2013, Wales also commented on the Snowden affair, describing Edward Snowden as "a hero" whom history would judge "very favourably"; additionally, Wales said the US public "would have never approved [the] sweeping surveillance program [publicized by Snowden]", had they been informed or asked about it.

-During the Gamergate controversy in 2014, in response to an email from a computer science student, Wales allegedly said of the Gamergate movement "It is very difficult for me to buy into the notion that gamergate is 'really about ethics in journalism' when every single experience I have personally had with it involved pro-gg people insulting, threatening, doxxing, etc." and that the movement "has been permanently tarnished and highjacked by a handful of people who are not what you would hope."
+During the Gamergate controversy in 2014, in response to an email from a computer science student claiming that Wikipedia has a "complete lack of any sort of attempt at neutrality regarding Gamergate", Wales allegedly wrote: "It is very difficult for me to buy into the notion that gamergate is 'really about ethics in journalism' when every single experience I have personally had with it involved pro-gg people insulting, threatening, doxxing, etc." and that the movement "has been permanently tarnished and highjacked [sic] by a handful of people who are not what you would hope."
 Wales defended his comments in response to backlash from supporters of Gamergate, saying that "it isn't about what I believe.
 Gg is famous for harassment.
 Stop and think about why."